smartninja/WD2/02 - Web APIs (in Flask)/README.md

 ```

+We have mentioned Blueprints toward the end of WD1, but to refresh ...

+A Blueprint in Flask is like a mini-application that defines routes, views, templates, static files, and other functionality — but without being a full Flask app itself.
+You later register these blueprints with the main Flask application.

+The purpose of a Blueprint is to helps you **split your app into logical components or modules** — like “users”, “auth”, “admin”, “blog”, etc. In most applications API is a stand-alone module that fits neatly into a Blueprint.

-With this we have created a simple API for listing all users from the database.
+With the code above we have created a simple API for listing all users from the database.
 You can check the data from the url `/api/list_all_users`.

 - Why can we call this an API?
 - What is wrong with it, what could be improved?